-Cash Your contribution must be in cash, unless it is a rollover contribution.

-Maximum Contribution The total amount you may contribute to an IRA for any taxable year cannot exceed the lesser of 100 percent of your compensation or \$5,500 for 2015 and 2016, with possible cost-of-living adjustments each year thereafter.
+- A. Cash Contributions-Your contribution must be in cash, unless it is a rollover contribution. - B. Maximum Contribution-The total amount you may contribute to an IRA for any taxable year cannot exceed the lesser of 100 percent of your compensation or \$6,000 for 2019 and 2020, with possible cost-of-living adjustments each year thereafter.
 If you also maintain a Roth IRA (i.e., an IRA subject to the limits of Internal Revenue Code Section (IRC Sec.)
 408A), the maximum contribution to your Traditional IRAs is reduced by any contributions you make to your Roth IRAs.
-Your total annual contribution to all Traditional IRAs and Roth IRAs cannot exceed the lesser of the dollar amounts described above or 100 percent of your compensation.

-Contribution Eligibility You are eligible to make a regular contribution to your IRA if you have compensation and have not attained age $70\frac{1}{2}$ by the end of the taxable year for which the contribution is made.

-Catch-Up Contributions If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your IRA.
-The maximum additional contribution is \$1,000 per year for 2015 and 2016.

-Nonforfeitability Your interest in your IRA is nonforfeitable.

-Eligible Custodians The custodian of your IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury.

-Commingling Assets The assets of your IRA cannot be commingled with other property except in a common trust fund or common investment fund.
+Your total annual contribution to all Traditional IRAs and Roth IRAs cannot exceed the lesser of the dollar amounts described above or 100 percent of your compensation. - C. Contribution Eligibility-For tax years beginning before 2020, you are eligible to make a regular contribution to your IRA if you have compensation and have not attained age 701⁄2 by the end of the taxable year for which the contribution is made.
+For 2020 and later tax years, you may make a regular contribution to your IRA at any age if you have compensation. - D. Catch-Up Contributions-If you are age 50 or older by the close of the taxable year, you may make an additional contribution to your IRA.
+The maximum additional contribution is \$1,000 per year. - E. Nonforfeitability-Your interest in your IRA is nonforfeitable. - F. Eligible Custodians-The custodian of your IRA must be a bank, savings and loan association, credit union, or a person or entity approved by the Secretary of the Treasury. - G. Commingling Assets-The assets of your IRA cannot be commingled with other property except in a common trust fund or common investment fund.